eduardblumental/betsson-group-qa-engineer-technical-task/README.md

 ## Project Description

 This repository contains UI tests for [Swag Labs](https://www.saucedemo.com) web app and API tests for [Petstore API](https://petstore.swagger.io).
-The tests are written using the **Playwright** framework.
+The tests are written using **Playwright** framework.
 For UI tests the **Page Object Model** pattern is used.
 Test specifications are located in the **tests** directory.
-Elements and interactions with app pages are defined in the **pages** directory.
+Elements and interactions with UI pages are defined in the **pages** directory.
 There is a sample test report `report.html` included in the project.

 ## Project Structure